Jip-Hop/TrueNAS-SCALE-Sandboxes/README.md

 /root/usr-local-bin/sandboxes-patch
 ```

-This process simulates configuring a Sandboxes dataset or directory by storing this user choice in the `sandboxes_dir` zfs property and makes the `sandboxes-create` command available regardless of the current working directory.
+This process simulates configuring a Sandboxes dataset or directory by storing this user choice in the `sandboxes_dir` zfs property.

-The `sandboxes-patch` script mounts the locations where `systemd` expects the `nspawn` related config files into the `sandboxes_dir` so that they will remain persistent (even after upgrading SCALE).

-Then open the TrueNAS SCALE web interface and add `/root/usr-local-bin/sandboxes-patch` as Post Init Script with Type `Command`.
 Ensure `sandboxes_dir` actually exists and is stored on one of your data pools.
+After following the steps above the files in `scripts` are made available to execute regardless of the current working directory (since `/usr/local/bin` is included in the `PATH`).

+The `sandboxes-patch` script mounts persistent directories from the `sandboxes_dir` into the locations where `systemd` expects the `nspawn` related files so that they will survive upgrading SCALE.

-Then reboot the NAS.
+Then open the TrueNAS SCALE web interface and add `/root/usr-local-bin/sandboxes-patch` as Post Init Script with Type `Command` and reboot the NAS.

 ## Undo Patch